Death

 Description and Symbology

+This mist initially looks like the smoke and burning created by war, but is actually a visualization of the liminal space between the living and the dead.
 For all his power over mortals, Death stops short at this barrier because he cannot cross it; that path is protected by a Higher Power than mere Death.

-The butterfly represents a soul moving from our side of the liminal space to the other.
-The transformation of the soul is likened to a caterpillar, spending its mortal life with no knowledge of a much wider and interconnected reality beyond the current leaf or tree.
-When it takes to wing as butterfly, the perspective changes and the soul finally sees the true reality.
+This butterfly represents a soul moving from our side of the liminal space to the other.
+The transformation of the soul is likened to a caterpillar, which spends its mortal life with no knowledge of the vast, interconnected reality beyond its current leaf or tree.
+When it takes wing as a butterfly, its perspective shifts, and the soul finally sees true reality.

 Card Icon